-#12 // Life in Aus- the worst job interview EVER, La Dolce Vita + vid of our time in Coolum
+#12 // Life in Aus- The worst job interview ever

 Torn between jubilation at being back on the Sunshine Coast with Lorrae and Phil and crushing humiliation at having underestimated just HOW HARD it is to get a job in Australia/ both of us somehow missing the existence of a 'low season' (winter) throughout the two months of planning this trip, Nat and I return to Coolum, ready to renew our efforts of job hunting.

 After a two hour flight from Cairns to Brisbane, then another two hour connection bus we are back by 10.30 AM and head pretty much straight into town to hand out our CVs.
 These aren't our normal CVs, oh no, these are specially tailored CVs which cast us as barista/bar-tender/waitress/[insert hospitality-based role here] prodigies.
 As our situation becomes progressively dire I have been steadily updating my CV to include more and more 'experience' in hospitality, stretching an already tenuous truth into something quite desperate.
 It is true, I DO have hospitality experience from my gap year five years ago (turned out to be more of a management and communications role though- I think I made about one cup of stir-in coffee and the bar was generally self service) but at this point I am playing this all up as my golden card.
 I find myself yapping away to several different managers: "It may have been five years ago, but muscle memory is an incredible thing.
 Once you learn how to pour a beer or make a great coffee you never forget".
 NOTE: The 'muscle memory' I'm referring to is making instant coffee and pouring a beer from a can into a glass (not that I mentioned that).
 NOTE TO SELF: Don't mention muscle memory at interviews again.